Environmental Assessment

 Regulatory Update

-Since Cedar LNG received its environmental approvals in 2023, the project team has been focused on developing detailed engineering and construction plans in anticipation of peak construction in 2026.
-As part of this work, Cedar sought approvals for refinements to optimize the design from a technical and cost perspective, while ensuring the project minimizes effects to the environment.
-On April 9, 2025, the BC Environmental Assessment Office (EAO) approved the amendment following its review and public comment period held in early 2025 regarding the proposed changes.
+Since Cedar LNG received its environmental approvals in 2023, the project team has been focused on developing detailed construction and operations plans.
+As part of this work, Cedar sought approvals for refinements to optimize the design from a technical and cost perspective, while ensuring the project minimizes effects on the environment.

 Timeline